Advice > Product management

 Find the job specification, read it thoroughly, and use it to shape your resume in the following ways:

-• First of all, work out what type of PM the job description is looking for.
-The job title may simply be "Product Manager," but examine the list of responsibilities and assess whether it falls into one of the four specialization categories we listed above (Core, Growth, Platform, Innovation) or whether it’s describing a “do-everything” type.
+• Work out what type of PM the job description is looking for.
+Examine the list of responsibilities and assess whether it falls into one of the four specialization categories we listed above (Core, Growth, Platform, Innovation) or whether it’s describing a “do-everything” type.

 • Prepare to adapt your resume’s content accordingly.
-Focus on the product skills that are most relevant for the role.
-For example, if you are going for a more technical PM role, cut those public speaking achievements from your extracurricular section and replace them with that hackathon example.
+Focus on the most relevant product skills For example, if you are going for a more technical PM role, cut those public speaking achievements from your extracurricular section and replace them with that hackathon example.

-• Zoom in on a few of the responsibilities in the job description that you think are most important.
+• Zoom in on the most important responsibilities.
 Search for specific examples from your past that demonstrate experience in doing the same thing or very similar.
 Find the numbers to back it up where possible, so you’re ready to include this information in the work experience section later on.

 • Research the company.
-For example, imagine you’re targeting a PM role at Meta.
-Meta has 5 core values, so you’d want to make sure that your resume transmits these values too.
+For example, if you’re targeting a PM role at Meta, you want to make sure that your resume transmits the company’s values too.
 That might mean including a volunteering activity under Interests to show that you like to "build social value."
 Follow the same logic if you’re applying for Google or Amazon.

 We analyzed multiple product manager job offers across 8 different companies: Meta, Google, Amazon, Uber, TikTok, DoorDash, Netflix, and Airbnb.